 However, you can try thinking about it the next time you write something in English.
 Over time, you can learn the habit of avoiding empty words and sentences.
 Your writing will be much better if you do!

-Next, let’s look at some more advice to make your writing clearer.
+Next, let’s look at some more advice from Oxford Online English to make your writing clearer.

 5. Use Short, Simple Sentences Where Possible

 Shorter sentences are easier to read.
 That’s not my opinion; it’s a fact with a lot of research supporting it—the longer a sentence becomes, the harder it is to read and understand.